msupply-foundation/conforma-docs/content/docs/TutorialExternal/changingsettingsextuser.md

 From the home page:

-1. In the top right corner of the screen, click the drop down menu next to your user details.
+1. In the top right corner of the screen, click the drop-down menu next to your user details.

 2. Click <b>Change Language</b>.